Partnership action pledges

 Our power partners are committed to switching to non-polluting energy and reducing emissions in their communities.

-Create a revolving green energy fund to finance energy efficiency projects and receive $ savings.
+Create a green revolving energy fund to finance energy efficiency projects.

 Byron Shire has set a goal to become Australia’s first Zero Emissions community over the next ten years.
 The new goal came about following the offer of support from Beyond Zero which allows our shire to have access to unprecedented research and specialist resources and apply them in a local context.